-After every disaster, I will often hear from people that they are interested in helping out during the disaster.
-Many are hoping to find an agency that will pay for their trip and they will volunteer in turn.
+After every disaster, I will often hear from people that they are looking for disaster relief jobs.
+They are interested in helping out and are hoping to find an agency that will pay for their trip so they could volunteer in turn.
 Aid agencies are usually hammered with volunteer requests when a disaster strikes.

 Not all Aid Agencies work at the initial point of the disaster.
 Initial response efforts require trucks, airplanes, security, specialized personnel, warehousing and tonnes of commodities.
 Large aid agencies are first responders.